dubzzz/fast-check/documentation/Arbitraries.md

 - `arb` — _arbitrary that will be called to generate normal values_
 - `freq?` — default: `5` — _probability to build the nil value is of 1 / freq_
 - `nil?` — default: `null` — _nil value_
-- `depthFactor?` — default: `0` — _this factor will be used to increase the probability to generate nil values as we go deeper in a recursive structure_
+- `depthFactor?` — default: `undefined` [more](#depth-factor-explained) — _this factor will be used to increase the probability to generate nil values as we go deeper in a recursive structure_
 - `maxDepth?` — default: `Number.POSITIVE_INFINITY` — _when reaching maxDepth, only nil could be produced_
 - `depthIdentifier?` — default: `undefined` — _share the depth between instances using the same `depthIdentifier`_